christopheraaronhogg/arkansasdtfprints/performance_optimization_report.md

    - Implemented join loading for orders and items to prevent N+1 queries
    - Added query results caching for admin views with appropriate TTLs
    - Cached individual orders to reduce repeated database fetches
-   - Added composite indexes for frequently used query patterns
-   - Replaced COUNT() with EXISTS() for more efficient existence checks
-   - Implemented server-side pagination for the admin view

 2. ✅ **Frontend Optimizations**:
    - Implemented lazy loading for images using Intersection Observer API